Professor Peter Prentis

 PhD (Queensland University of Technology)

-I am evolutionary geneticist in the School of Earth, Environmental and Biological at QUT.
-My current research employs a combination of high throughput genomics, bioinformatics and ecological experiments to address questions in human dominated and marine ecosystems.
-The questions I am currently investigating include the evolutionary genetics of marine species especially sea anemones, the evolution of cnidarian genomes and how plant derived lures influence gene expression and fitness in true fruit flies.
-My research uses diverse species to answer these questions but mainly sea anemones and pest fruit fly species.
-My previous research investigated the evolutionary genomics of plant species.
-This research answered fundamental questions about the genomics of adaptation, the genomics of artificial selection in crops as well as population genetic studies in invasive species.
+I am a Professor in evolutionary genetics in the School of Biology and Environmental Science/Centre for Agriculture and the Bioeconomy at QUT.
+My current research employs a combination of high throughput genomics, bioinformatics and field experiments to address evolutionary questions in human dominated and agricultural production systems.
+The questions I am currently investigating include the application of genomic approaches to improve productivity in fruit tree species, better control pest species in horticulture and help conserve wild species.
+My research uses diverse species to answer these questions but mainly fruit crops and their wild relatives, as well as pest fruit fly species.
+This research is developing new ways to use male attractants in the management of pest insects and new approaches to reduce the length of juvenility in tree breeding programs.
+My previous research investigated the evolutionary genomics of plant species and sea anemones.
+This research answered fundamental questions about the genomics of adaptation and venom production, the genomics of artificial selection in crops as well as population genetic studies in invasive species.

 Projects (Chief investigator)